scipion-em/scipion-em-tomo3d/README.rst

 - tomoeed_

 To get each of them, click on the corresponding link and fill the form located at the bottom of the displayed webpage.
-Once all of them have been downloaded, place them in scipionDirectory/software/em/jjsoft-VersionNumber.
+Once all of them have been downloaded, place them in scipionDirectory/software/em/tomo3d-VersionNumber.
 To avoid version binary names mismatching, they should be renamed or linked, so the names that appear inside the mentioned directory are tomo3d, tomowarpalign, tomobflow and tomoeed, respectively.
 Thus, the final file structure expected by Scipion should look like this:

-scipionDirectory/software/em/jjsoft-VersionNumber
+scipionDirectory/software/em/tomo3d-VersionNumber

--tomo3d
+- tomo3d
--tomowarpalign
+- tomowarpalign
--tomobflow
+- tomobflow
--tomoeed
+- tomoeed
--jjsoft_installed (plugin installation file, generated automatically during the plugin installation)
+- readme.txt (plugin installation file, generated automatically during the plugin installation)